sekilab/RoadDamageDetector/README.md

 - The statistical information of the dataset
 - How to evaluate your result

+## Privacy matters
+eigo no check ga owattara kaku

+## License
+cc by 4

+## Citation
+If you use or find out our dataset useful, please cite our paper:

-If you have something wrong, please contact :
+If you have something to ask us about the dataset, please contact :
 `maedahi[at]iis.u-tokyo.ac.jp`